cspurandare/ELife_MovieTuning/README.md

 # ELife_MovieTuning
-Code and datasets generated and needed to reproduce results in upcoming ELife paper
+Code and datasets generated and needed to reproduce results in upcoming ELife paper - 10.7554/eLife.85069.3 or https://elifesciences.org/reviewed-preprints/85069

 The main function to generate figures is called "Movie_Tuning_FigCreator_v24_June20_2023.m".
 This script relies on the SupporingScripts which are also provided.
 This code has been tested on MATLAB v2020a, and requires the CircStat 2012 toolbox.
 The DataFiles necessary are available at - https://drive.google.com/file/d/11rLK6L3El1G0jtCPZCBi0mhvUz037HiR/view?usp=drive_link